christofmuc/JammerNetz/docs/automated-qa-plan.md

 The measured baseline uses 48 kHz audio, 128-sample network frames, three server jitter frames, and a five-frame maximum server queue.
 One network frame is approximately 2.667 ms; four frames are approximately 10.7 ms and eight frames are approximately 21.3 ms.

 - Clean traffic is sample-exact at both receivers.
-- Fixed lag, bounded jitter, periodic reordering, and periodic hold/flush remain receiver-sample-exact through four frames in the tested profiles and first glitch at eight frames.
+- Fixed lag, bounded jitter, and periodic hold/flush remain receiver-sample-exact through two frames with the corrected latency-overflow policy and first glitch at four frames.
+Periodic reordering remains sample-exact through four frames and first glitches at eight frames.
 - Immediate duplicates remain sample-exact at every tested rate, including every second packet.
 - Every tested non-zero unhealed packet-loss rate creates a receiver discrepancy.
 Without usable redundancy, later recovery cannot make the lost interval lossless.
-- One- and two-packet periodic loss bursts recover server coherence; the first three-packet burst leaves a persistent one-frame server-side source offset.
+- Every tested periodic loss rate and loss burst now returns to eight coherent server mixes within the recovery window; the lost interval still produces a receiver discrepancy.
-- Four-frame jitter combined with two-frame periodic reordering fails server coherence even though both corresponding isolated profiles recover.
+- All tested combinations now recover server coherence.
+The isolated 32-frame bounded-jitter profile remains the first server recovery failure in the current matrix.
-- With no slotting or two-frame slotting, only zero-loss cells through four jitter frames are sample-exact.
-With four-frame slotting, only zero-loss/zero-jitter is sample-exact.
-Eight-frame slotting glitches even with no other jitter or loss.
+- With no slotting, only the zero-loss cells through two jitter frames are sample-exact.
+With two-frame slotting, only zero-loss/zero-jitter is sample-exact.
+Four- and eight-frame slotting glitch even with no other jitter or loss.
 - All profiles in the current bounded receiver matrix eventually regain eight sequential coherent frames; that is recovery, not lossless operation or a long-duration stability guarantee.

-The hold/flush tests reproduce a real architectural weakness: queue pressure from one stream can grant global permission to mix and consume the jitter reserve of unrelated streams.
-The findings and test-first correction are tracked in [issue #76](https://github.com/christofmuc/JammerNetz/issues/76).
+The hold/flush tests originally reproduced a real architectural weakness: queue pressure from one stream granted global permission to mix and consumed the jitter reserve of unrelated streams.
+The issue #76 correction preserves the all-stream readiness barrier and locally fast-forwards only an oversized queue.
+One-shot and periodic eight-frame hold regressions now recover without partial mixes, underrun transitions, or persistent server/receiver skew.
+Traces record every rebase, discarded-packet count, retained counter, and packet-versus-concealment contribution.

 The reconnect characterization also records two unresolved outcomes: